-Moles Are pests that inhabit all parts of the United States.
+Moles Are pests that live in all parts of the United States.
 There are approximately 30 species of moles that range from 4″ to 9″ in length.
-There are at least 5 which can be discovered in the United States.
-The Eastern Mole is the most frequent mole pest in gardens and lawns.
+There are at least 5 which can be found in the United States.
+The Eastern Mole is the most frequent mole in gardens and lawns.
 Moles have soft fur, a pointed nose or snout and broad, powerful, clawed foot; their front toes enable them to quickly maneuver through the soil, tunneling as they hunt for food.

-This may not be breaking news to you but,for People Who do Moles can dig surface tunnels at approximately 15 to 18 ft an hour and as much as 150-200 feet a day.
+This may not be breaking news to you but,for people that dont know about moles it is!
+They can dig surface tunnels at approximately 15 to 18 ft an hour and as much as 150-200 feet a day.
 Moles traveling through existing tunnels at about 80 feet per minute.

-The Most visible damage brought on by moles is the volcano-like mounds of dirt that they push into the surface when constructing their tunnels.
-Eventually, these molehills settle and shape bare spots on your front lawn that look like Tattoo Art.
+The Most visible damage brought on by moles is the volcano-like mounds of dirt that they push to the surface when constructing their tunnels.
+Eventually, these molehills settle and shape bare spots on your lawn that look like Tattoo Art.
 However, the damage you don’t see is usually the most damaging.
 Over time, their tunnels can weaken driveways, decks, sidewalks, patios and rockeries.
-Although not noticeable for several decades, this type of damage may be expensive to repair and it usually Is Not insured by Home Owner’s Insurance.
-Moles won’t go away with no aid.
+Although not noticeable for several decades, this type of damage may be expensive to repair and it usually Is not insured by Home Owner’s Insurance.
+Moles won’t go away on their own.
 Moles DO NOT Hibernate during the Winter Season.
 Once in a good feeding ground they almost NEVER leave.
-Moles cause Major security issue for Home Owners.
+Moles cause major pest issues for Home Owners.

-Moles are Active year round and find no need for hibernation.
+Moles are active year round and find no need for hibernation.
 Moles only have one litter per year and they give birth to two to five young in late spring.
-The standard, amount now days, appears to be 3 plus they seem like identical triplets to the uninformed.
+The standard liter size appears to be 3 plus they seem like identical triplets.
 Moles nurse their young, which makes them mammals.
-The young are weaned 7 to 12 weeks after breeding and this is when activity can be at its greatest, moles are hardly ever influenced by the weather, since moles live underground; and seldom coming into the surface.
+The young are weaned 7 to 12 weeks after breeding and this is when activity can be at its greatest, moles are hardly ever influenced by the weather, since moles live underground; and seldom come to the surface.
 The average lawn will support between 1 and 3 moles, and most will be females.
 Expected life to get a mole is approximate 2-3 decades because of its exceptionally high metabolic rate.
-For each of the work that they perform for you it would be fine if they had been an Income Tax write-off.

 Nuisance Concerns: The primary problem with moles is the tunnels.
 They can leave Ridged tunnels throughout a lawn.
 They are not necessarily harmful, but Can destroy your fine landscaping or your front yard.
 Your dwelling.
 Always call Wildlife Experts for help!